ncabanes/oldComputersHandbooks/jvcMsx-basic-198x/markdown/msxbasicjvc.md

 The question mark will appear.
 This means that the computer is asking you what the value for the variable A in the line lfl should be.
 For example, if you enter

-[H J
+[H J]

 The computer will perform the calculation on line 20 as 5 it 3.
 The answer will be 15.

 Using the INPUT command

 is output, but you have no way of knowing whether character or numeric information is requested, or how you should answer.
-If characters enclosed in quotation marks (“) follow the INPUT command, those characters will be displayed before the question mark.
+If characters enclosed in quotation marks (") follow the INPUT command, those characters will be displayed before the question mark.

 Format

-l INPUT “character string”;variable l
+l INPUT "character string";variable l
-Well? let's change line 10 in the last program and then try and run the program lfl INPUT “HOW MUCI-I IS A”;A
+Well? let's change line 10 in the last program and then try and run the program lfl INPUT "HOW MUCI-I IS A";A
 20 PRINT A13
 36 END
 P $5 RUN